Keira C. Stockdale, Ph.D.

 Ph.D.
 Student, Forensic Psychology, Carleton University

-Sebastian is a second-year PhD student in Forensic Psychology at Carleton University.
+Sebastian is a Ph.D.
+Candidate in Forensic Psychology at Carleton University.
 He studies strengths, psychopathy, and psychosis in offending and forensic-psychiatric patient populations.
 Beyond academic pursuits, Sebastian has research work experience with the University of British Columbia Department of Psychiatry (2014-2017), as well as Research and Mental Health Branches of the Correctional Service of Canada (2017-2019).

 Adjunct Professor, Saint Mary’s University Psychology Department

-Pamela completed her Ph.D. in forensic psychology at Carleton University in 1996.
-Formerly with the Correctional Service of Canada, she is presently in private practice and an Adjunct Professor at Saint Mary’s University.
+Pamela completed her Ph.D. in forensic psychology in 1996.
+Formerly with the Correctional Service of Canada, she is presently in private practice.
 She has worked extensively in correctional and forensic settings as a clinician, researcher, program developer, program evaluator, and trainer.
-She has developed treatment programs for various offender groups for youths and adults, including accredited programs, has written extensively on the assessment and treatment of sexual offenders, risk assessment, self-regulation, treatment effectiveness, and evidence-based practice, and provides consultation and training in prisons, forensic settings, and community settings nationally and internationally.
+She specializes in evidence-based practice in assessment and treatment, treatment effectiveness, and risk assessment, and has published widely on these subjects.

 Director-At-Large, Student Representative